 13 11 1 257 739 Used at the throttle shaft, 6 mm x 2 mm and rather thickish.

 13 11 1 257 819 Used at the enrichener shaft, 5 x 1.5 mm and rather thinnish.
 There is an O-ring internally on later enrichener models.
 I lightly silicone-grease that O-ring.
-EARLY versions of the Bing CV, as on the /5 carburetors, had two different enrichener cover and disc/shaft styles.
+EARLY versions of the Bing CV, as on the /5 carburetors, had two different styles of enrichener covers and disc/shaft.
 If your cover has a depressed area at the outside, where the shaft comes through, then the rubber O-ring fits there, and NOT INSIDE.

 13 11 1 257 812 Used at the main jet assembly, 8 x 1.5 mm. (will measure ~1.75 mm)

 13 11 1 254 735 Used at both the idle adjustment screw and on the idle jet, 3 x 1.75 mm

 17. Carburetor Top Screws, all about their screw heads & Screwdrivers (an educational treatise):